paulocampez/paulocampez/README.md

 ##### NOW

-- ✨ Working with GTM Modernization at [Thomson Reuters](https://www.thomsonreuters.com/) as a DevOps;
+- ✨ Working with GTM Modernization at [Thomson Reuters](https://www.thomsonreuters.com/) as a Software Engenieer;

 ##### BEFORE